What Does it Take to Be a Payroll and Timekeeping Clerk?

 - Oracle JD Edwards EnterpriseOne

 - Microsoft Dynamics GP

-What education is needed to be a Payroll and Timekeeping Clerk?
+What education or degrees do I need to become a Payroll and Timekeeping Clerk?

 Those thinking about becoming a Payroll and Timekeeping Clerk might also be interested in the following careers: